ErwinJr2/ErwinJr2/docs/OneDQuantum.rst

 =============================

 We provide a Python interface of the one-dimensional Schrodinger equation solver in C.

-.. currentmodule:: OneDQuantum
+.. currentmodule:: ErwinJr2.OneDQuantum
 .. autosummary::

 .. toctree::